Get a property report and suburb profile for any property in Chatswood

 Chatswood demographics

 Chatswood, located on Sydney's North Shore, is a bustling suburb known for its vibrant shopping precincts, diverse dining options, and excellent transport links.
 With a population of 25,553, it is a thriving community that attracts families, professionals, and retirees alike.
-The median age of 37 suggests a mature population, with many residents enjoying the suburb's balance of urban convenience and suburban tranquility.
+The median age of 37 suggests a mature population, with many residents enjoying the suburb's blend of urban convenience and suburban tranquility.

 Chatswood infrastructure, key developments and investment opportunities